 The Importance of Whole School Approach

-- The school delivers the specific themes according to the framework in the National Curriculum and in accordance with statutory requirements and non-statutory guidance
+- The school delivers the specific themes according to the framework in the National Curriculum and in accordance to the statutory requirements and non-statutory guidance

 - Pupils' views are a core element in developing school activities, including the views of those with special educational needs and specific health conditions, as well as disaffected pupils, young carers and teenage parents

-- The whole school community (pupils, staff, parents, governors and community partners) is invited to take part in policy development, physical, social and cultural activity and to support each other's learning
+- The whole school community (pupils, staff, parents, governors and community partners) are invited to take part in policy development, physical, social and cultural activity and to support each other's learning

 - and the school provides a culture and environment supportive of the taught PSHE.